Ask questions like a child – the 5 Whys technique

 4).
 Why does it take longer to take the orders?

 Waiters are often not able to see if people are ready to place an order.

 5).
 Why are the waiters not able to see if people want to place an order?

-Of course this is an extreme example but it shows perfectly how the 5 Whys technique works.
+Of course, this is an extreme example, but it shows perfectly how the 5 Whys technique works.
 There is always an underlying reason to be found.
-As you can imagine the answers will depend strongly on the person who answers them.
+As you can imagine, the answers will depend strongly on the person who answers them.

-By detecting the real causes of your problem you are better equipped to come up with a constructive solution instead of only fighting the symptoms.
+By detecting the real causes of your problem, you are better equipped to come up with a constructive solution instead of only fighting the symptoms.

-The restaurant owner from the story above, has now the knowledge to develop the right creative ideas to solve his challenge.
-He could for example introduce smartphone-free zones or he could develop a restaurant app that makes it possible for customers to read the menu and place an order via their mobile phones.
+The restaurant owner from the story above now has the knowledge to develop the right creative ideas to solve his challenge.
+He could, for example, introduce smartphone-free zones or he could develop a restaurant app that makes it possible for customers to read the menu and place an order via their mobile phones.

-Obviously the technique can also be put into practice in an operation to question the usefulness of daily affairs.
-With the 5 Whys technique you can give employees an opportunity to question their work process and every aspect of it.
-This way you can determine where and how the work can be done more efficiently.
+Obviously, the technique can also be put into practice in an operation to question the usefulness of daily affairs.
+With the 5 Whys technique, you can give employees an opportunity to question their work process and every aspect of it.
+This way, you can determine where and how the work can be done more efficiently.

-Have you asked yourself recently, why you do something the way you do it?
+Have you asked yourself recently why you do something the way you do it?
 I’d love to hear your experiences with ‘childish’ questioning.
 Please let me know in the comment box below.

 Was this article helpful?